sassoftware/saspy/saspy/doc/source/configuration.rst

     key to True will cause different code to be generated to work around this problem.
 See the description of V3.1.9 here for more info: https://github.com/sassoftware/saspy/releases/tag/v3.1.9

+colorLOG -
+     boolean, default False, causes the SASLOG returned from the submit methods to be HTML instead of text (str) and to have ERROR:, WARNING: and NOTE: lines colorized like in other SAS UI's.

 .. code-block:: ipython3

     # Unix client and Unix IOM server  NEW 2.1.6 - with load balanced object spawners